 Mineral extraction industries should be allowed to locate where prime natural resource deposits exist.

-Designated mineral resource lands of long-term commercial significance should be conserved for potential mineral extraction, and the use of adjacent lands should not interfere with the use of designated mineral extraction sites that are being operated in accordance with best management practices and other laws and regulations.
+Conserve designated mineral resource lands of long-term commercial significance for potential mineral extraction, and ensure that the use of adjacent lands does not interfere with the use of designated mineral extraction sites that are being operated in accordance with best management practices and other laws and regulations.

-Mineral extraction sites that are being operated in accordance with applicable best management practices and other laws and regulations should be given increased protection from nuisance claims from landowners who have been notified of designated mineral lands and/or the mineral extraction site.
+Mineral extraction sites that are being operated in accordance with applicable best management practices, and all other county, state, and federal laws and regulations and existed prior to non-extraction surrounding land uses will be protection from nuisance claims from landowners who have been notified of designated mineral lands and/or the mineral extraction site.

-New residential uses should be discouraged from locating near prime designated mineral deposit sites until mineral extraction is completed, unless adequate buffering is provided by the residential developer.
+Discourage new residential uses from locating near prime designated mineral deposit sites until mineral extraction is completed, unless adequate buffering is provided by the residential developer.

 A permit may be issued for properties within a certain distance of designated mineral resource lands only after the resource use notice has been signed by the property owner and recorded against the property, according to the requirements in the Thurston County Code.
 The notice shall contain a statement that the ability of owners or occupants to recover for nuisances arising from activities on the designated mineral lands may be restricted.
 The notice shall also inform that an application might be made for mining-related activities, including mining, extraction, washing, crushing, stockpiling, blasting, transporting, and recycling of minerals (RCW 36.70A.060).